Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/DualStreamSSR/README.md

 Finally, click **Trace** to look at how the entire simulation went through.
 This may be useful to track where your AI Engine stalls if the performance is not as expected:

 Now the output of the filter can be displayed.
 The input being a set of Dirac impulses, the impulse response of the filter should be recognized throughout the waveform.
-Navigate to `Emulation-AIE/aiesimulator_output/data` and look at the `output_0.txt`.
-You can see that you have two complex outputs per line, which is prepended with a time stamp.  `ProcessAIEOutput output_*`.
+Navigate to `Emulation-AIE/aiesimulator_output/data` and look at the `PhaseOut_0.txt`.
+You can see that you have two complex outputs per line, which is prepended with a time stamp.  `ProcessAIEOutput PhaseOut_*`.

 ![missing image](../Images/GraphOutput8Phases.jpg)

 The top graph reflects the real part of the output, the bottom graph this is the imaginary part.
 On both, the filter impulse response is recognizable.

 The performance of this architecture can be measured using the timestamped output.
-In the same directory (`Emulation-AIE/aiesimulator_output/data`), type `StreamThroughput output_*`:
+In the same directory (`Emulation-AIE/aiesimulator_output/data`), type `StreamThroughput PhaseOut_*`:

 ```
 output_0_0.txt -->   896.67 Msps